->if delivered>000401 >extract delivered >reset if,extract {wrong field used} { in both commands} {only reset the If and Extract} >if purchased>000401 { commands and start again} >extract purchased, account
+>if delivered>000401 {wrong field used}

+>extract delivered { in both commands}

+>reset if,extract {only reset the If and Extract}

+>if purchased>000401 { commands and start again}

+>extract purchased,account -

 By resetting certain commands, other commands are also reset.
-For example, resetting the Base command resets almost all other commands, except the Output command.
+For example, resetting the Base command resets almost all other commands, except the Define and Output commands.
 Resetting the Put command closes the output database when the database for the Put command is different from the input database.
-Resetting the Chain, Get, or Input command resets everything except the Base and Table commands.
+Resetting the Chain, Get, or Input command resets everything except the Base, Define and Table commands.
 Resetting the Table command resets everything except the Base and Define commands.
 Resetting either the Define or Item command resets both Define and Item settings.